 Once seeds are collected they are cleaned and dried under carefully controlled conditions, before being stored in freezers at -18oC.
 Research by BGPA's Seed Conservation team indicates that many seeds stored in this way have the potential to live for decades, or even hundreds of years.

 Declared rare flora and priority flora, which are managed by the Department of Parks and Wildlife, are seedbanked both at WASTC and at the Threatened Flora Seed Centre, located at the WA Herbarium, as part of a risk management strategy for Western Australia's threatened flora.

-Duplicate collections of seeds are also made available to Kew Gardens, UK to support the Millennium Seed Bank Project which provides funding to the WA Seed Technology Centre to help conserve our State's flora.
+Duplicate collections of seeds are also made available to Kew Gardens, UK to support the Millennium Seed Bank Partnership which provides funding to the WA Seed Technology Centre to help conserve our State's flora.